mydg13/Performance_Report/README.md

 ### 4.1.
 Overall
 Revenue, Profit & Profit Margin Analysis (2017–2018)
 - Revenue & Profit Trend:
-  Revenue and profit follow a similar pattern, with noticeable peaks in December (holiday season: Christmas, New Year).
+  Revenue and profit follow a similar pattern, with noticeable peaks in December and 3 first months of year (holiday season: Christmas, New Year).
   A moderate increase is observed between March and May, followed by a decline in August and September.

 - Profit Margin Fluctuations: